crystalsand10/MGT_docs/source/website.rst

 Doing so will send you an email with a link (check your junk email if you don't receive an email within a few minutes).
 Click or copy and paste the link, and your account will be active, and you can log in with your supplied details.

-Note: Certificates will be added soon to make your communication with the website httpsecure.
+Note: Certificates will be added soon to make your communication with the website http secure.

 Uploading isolates